Pegasus Media Project

 What we do for Artists and Audiences:

-Media Apprenticeship Program: This free program offers personalized education with access to state-of-the-art equipment, professional development opportunities and On-the-Job-Training (OJT) in media arts and creative technologies with special outreach to women, BIPOC, and LGBTQ+.
+Media Apprenticeship Program: This free program offers personalized education with access to state-of-the-art equipment, professional development opportunities and On-the-Job Training (OJT) in media arts and creative technologies with special outreach to women, BIPOC, and LGBTQ+.

 Pegasus Film Festival (PFF): As the largest youth-run film festival in the country, the Pegasus Film Festival offers a platform for emerging young artists from underrepresented communities to exhibit their craft to a global audience.
 Selected students, with a special outreach to BIPOC, LGBTQ+, and underrepresented communities, organize and run a top-tier film festival with the guidance of educators & industry mentors.

-This next year's The Pegasus Film Festival will be June 27-29, 2025.
+Next year's Pegasus Film Festival will be June 12th-14th.

 Youth Portable Film ProgramThrough immersive workshops and practical training sessions, this program offers students a comprehensive education in filmmaking that inspires creativity, critical thinking, and enhanced technical skills.
 This initiative provides under-resourced communities and schools without film programs with film and media education from industry professionals that empowers youth to explore various facets of film and media.
 Curriculum i